arteeh/wasp-companion/README.md

 This software is early in development so things are guaranteed to break.

+### Functionality

+On the front end, this app will:

+- Show a graph of heartbeat data
+- Show a graph of step counter data
+- Add, update or remove apps
+- Update wasp-os (DFU)
+- Present settings (brightness, bluetooth, notifications, set a watchface, go to the bootloader, turn on the flashlight, restart the watch)

+Behind the scenes, it will:

+- Synchronize the time on the watch (RTC)
+- Control music that's playing on your phone
+- Sync the timer and stopwatch with the Clock app on your phone

 ### Building

 You will need to have the following flatpaks installed: